Icinga/icingaweb2-module-training/doc/10-Icinga-Web-Module.md

 1. Add an `show` action to the `FileController.php`
 2. Use the URL parameter `file` in the new `show` action to display additional information about the given file

-You can display owners, permissions, last change and mime-type - but it is also quite simple enough to display name and size in a more orderly fashion.
+You can display owners, permissions, last change and mime-type - but it is also quite simple to display name and size in a more orderly fashion.

 # URL handling and multi column layout